 WARNING - Hazards or unsafe practices which could result in severe personal injury and/or damage to the equipment.
-Warning labels on the machine are orange in color.
+Warning labels on the

 CAUTION - Hazards or unsafe practices which could result in minor personal injury or equipment/product damage.
-Caution labels on the machine are yellow in color.
+Caution labels on the machine are gold in color.

-NOTE - Calls attention to specific issues requiring special attention or understanding.
+NOTE - Call attention to specific issues requiring special attention or understanding.